agude/agude.github.io/_drafts/2018-08-06-my_academic_bully.md

 ## Heading to CERN, and The Start

 In 2012, I went to [CERN][cern] to complete some of my required service work on the [Compact Muon Solenoid][cms].
 Service work is the mopping and sweeping of experimental physics: it must be done to produce the scientific results, but it is not really science in and of itself.
 For my service work, I was a High Level Trigger (HLT) on-call.
-I would take rotations monitoring the system and generally be available to trouble shoot problems at a moments notice, day or night.
+I took rotations monitoring the system and I had to be available to trouble shoot problems at a moments notice, day or night.

 [cern]: https://home.cern/
 [cms]: https://en.wikipedia.org/wiki/Compact_Muon_Solenoid